Petroleum Processing

 Student Involvement in Learning

-Students will be actively involved in learning through classwork in teams, team projects on refinery processes, an presentation of team projects
+Students will be actively involved in learning through classwork in teams, team projects on refinery processes, and presentations of team projects.

 go to top